"Looking at Art" is the Society's Art Appreciation Group

 “Joseph Wright of Derby” by Tony Mawbey:

-Joseph Wright, styled “of Derby”, as a means of distinguishing him from another artist of the same name, was and artist whose 40 year career coincided with the flowering of the Enlightenment and spanned a period when the art world was undergoing major changes.
+Joseph Wright, styled “of Derby”, as a means of distinguishing him from another artist of the same name, was an artist whose 40 year career coincided with the flowering of the Enlightenment and spanned a period when the art world was undergoing major changes.

-Wright’s name is perhaps not as recognisable as those of Reynolds or Gainsborough, but he was in the vanguard of the new British school of art and throughout his career he pushed the boundaries, exploring his interest in light through a diverse range of subjects
+Wright’s name is perhaps not as recognisable as those of Reynolds or Gainsborough, but he was in the vanguard of the new British school of art and throughout his career he pushed the boundaries, exploring his interest in light through a diverse range of subjects.

 Light, and its counterpart dark, were the central features on which the narrative of his paintings revolved.
 He used them to create mood and feeling often posing his figures in the traditional attitude of melancholy with the head resting on a hand.
 Throughout his life he suffered from bouts of depression and many of his paintings have been seen as a reflection on the artist’s own state of mind.